htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 :index:`periodic<single: periodic; job scheduling>` :index:`to execute periodically<single: to execute periodically; scheduling jobs>`

-HTCondor’s CronTab scheduling functionality allows jobs to be scheduled to execute periodically.
-A job’s execution schedule is defined by commands within the submit description file.
+HTCondor's CronTab scheduling functionality allows jobs to be scheduled to execute periodically.
+A job's execution schedule is defined by commands within the submit description file.
 The notation is much like that used by the Unix *cron* daemon.
 As such, HTCondor developers are fond of referring to CronTab :index:`Crondor`\ scheduling as Crondor.
-The scheduling of jobs using HTCondor’s CronTab feature calculates and utilizes the ``DeferralTime`` ClassAd attribute.
+The scheduling of jobs using HTCondor's CronTab feature calculates and utilizes the ``DeferralTime`` ClassAd attribute.

 Also, unlike the Unix *cron* daemon, HTCondor never runs more than one